-Then our real adventure began as we wound our way down the hillside through narrow alleys where cats roamed and profusely blooming plants gave one last gasp of summer before being claimed by autumn’s first frost.
+Then our real Subiaco walking tour began as we wound our way down the hillside through narrow alleys where cats roamed and profusely blooming plants gave one last gasp of summer before being claimed by autumn’s first frost.
 Shopkeepers watched us from doorways while a resident or two peeked from behind a curtained window.
 We were definitely off the touristic path.

 In town, Claudio suggested that we visit the Basilica of Sant’Andrea.
 The barrel ceilings and frescos of the baroque-era cathedral are simple yet beautiful.
 Partially destroyed in 1944 by Allied bombings, the cathedral was rebuilt between 1945 and 1952.

 The walk back up the hill to where the van was parked near Rocca di Borgia proved to be steeper than it appeared when we made our trek down the hill.
 Claudio led the way, searching out pathways, often arriving at dead ends which forced us to climb even more stairs.
 But we didn’t mind.
 The journey felt adventurous and it provided a glimpse of local life.

 Delicious food on a Subiaco Walking Tour